Elegant boxes

 Step 7: Finish

-You can leave the box plain or decorate it with stickers, paper cut-outs, stencils, stamps, etc. Use tissue paper to wrap gifts placed in the box or use wax paper for gifts of food.
-The box may be left open or fold the knobbed tops over and tie closed with a ribbon—either way the gift will look elegant in this box.
+You can leave the box plain or decorate it with stickers, paper cutouts, stencils, stamps, etc. Use tissue paper to wrap gifts placed in the box, and use wax paper for gifts of food.
+The box may be left open, or you can fold the knobbed tops over and tie them closed with a ribbon—either way, your gift will look elegant in this box.